vydang02/Regression-Analysis-Portfolio/HW6_files/HW6.md

 P-value is 0.6407 greater than 0.05, we do not have enough evidence to conclude that Age improves the model.

-3. (4 pts) The answer to (b) may surprise you given the problem context.
-To help uncover what has happened, first report the variance inflation factor for the variable Age.
-Then, calculate the correlation between Age and the other predictor variables.
-Is Age highly correlated with any of the other predictor variables?
+**Multicollinearity Findings:**
+- Age VIF = 66.94 (extreme multicollinearity)
+- Correlation analysis revealed:
+  - Age vs. FrancePop: r = -0.990
+  - Age vs. USAlcConsump: r = -0.925

+These extremely high correlations explain the paradox: as wines age, both French population and US alcohol consumption have changed systematically over time, creating severe multicollinearity.

+To help uncover what has happened, I will first report the
+    variance inflation factor for the variable Age:

 ``` r
 library(car)